edwardlavender/patter/README.md

     **B. Another option is to use `juliaup`**.
-Some users have found this easier on `MacOS` because you don’t have to worry about finding the right `Julia` installation for your architecture:
+Some users have found this easier on `MacOS` because you don’t have to worry about finding the right `Julia` installation for your architecture.

     - Install the `juliaup` installer, following the instructions [here](https://github.com/JuliaLang/juliaup).
 For example, on